-- 86. Case A sensitivity analysis demonstrates that capital investment increases by three years over a reasonable range of the market rate of return assumptions. - 87.
+- 87. Case A sensitivity analysis demonstrates that the capital investment amortization time did not change over a reasonable range of the market rate of return assumptions. - 88.
 In Sensitivity Case A, the Base Case market rate of return of 8% was replaced with a rate of return of 12%.
-This alternative assumption was selected as the highest cost of equity
+This alternative assumption was selected as the highest cost of equity for oil and gas companies reported since 1998 and is the upper limit of a reasonable range of market rates of return.45